• Home

 Picture

-In Geneva in 1762, the government ordered the burning of Rousseau’s Emile and Social Contract because of their subversive content.
-As a result, a new opposition movement was created to prevent government from censoring books without discussion.
-Although new rights were won in the short-term, many opposition leaders were ultimately forced into exile.
+In Geneva in 1762, the government ordered the burning of Rousseau's Emile and Social Contract because of their radical content.
+The public reaction was swift: a new opposition movement formed to prevent the government from censoring books without wider discussion.
+New rights were won in the short term, but many opposition leaders were eventually forced into exile.

-In addition to the desire for political reform, by the end of the 18th century as in other European countries, many Swiss intellectuals began to think about about a Swiss national identity that might transcend regional cantonal differences.
-Franz Urs Balthasar's Patriotic Dreams inspired the creation in 1762 of the Helvetic Society which was to campaign for a unified Swiss state that would overcome the divisions between the cantons.
-The aims of the Society included a democratic reform of the Swiss constitution, and education for all, influenced by the ideas of Rousseau.
-The ideas behind the Helvetic Society will become increasingly important during and after the French Revolution which had an enormous influence on the future of the Swiss state.
+Beyond the desire for political reform, Swiss intellectuals increasingly began to think about a shared national identity that could unite the different cantons.
+Franz Urs Balthasar's Patriotic Dreams inspired the creation of the Helvetic Society in 1762, which campaigned for a unified Swiss state that could overcome the divisions between the cantons.
+The Society called for democratic reform and universal education, drawing heavily on the ideas of Rousseau.
+These ideas would become increasingly important during and after the French Revolution, which had a profound influence on the future of Switzerland and on the construction of Swiss national identity.
+(Matu 5, Lesson 1)

 The views expressed on this website are those of the author and not necessarily endorsed by the author's employer.